 If you do not have insurance, you are required to pay a 50% deposit of the estimated costs at the time of your initial consultation; the balance is then due on the collection of your pet.

-If you have adequate insurance cover, we offer a Direct Claim service if you are unable to settle the bill in full and cannot wait for reimbursement from your insurance provider.
-In this instance we will claim the invoices due direct from your insurance provider.
+If you have adequate insurance cover, we offer a direct claim service if you are unable to settle the bill in full and cannot wait for reimbursement from your insurance provider.
+In this instance, we will claim the invoices due directly from your insurance provider.

 To take advantage of this, please complete the following steps:

 - Call your Primary Care Vet (who referred you to us) and ensure that the full clinical history has been emailed or faxed through to us.